SuperOfficeDocs/superoffice-docs/docs/api/authentication/onsite/config-external-user.md

 Before running the following example, the SOAdmin had created an external user with username *EXTERNAL1@SUPEROFFICE.COM*.
 This user is allowed to read data belonging to the contact data object that this external person is registered on.

-The following example demonstrates how to log in as an external user and call the `contact` [service agent][3].
+The following example demonstrates how to log in as an external user and call the `ContactAgent`.

 ```csharp
 using SuperOffice.CRM.Services;